retroluxfilm/reshade-vrtoolkit/docs/configuration.md

 ## Headset Setup
 **Note:** First start the game where you have installed the toolkit to see the ReShade settings button.
-(Ensure that you are in a VR scene for it to appear on a game that has been modded to work in VR)
+(Ensure that you are in a VR scene (not in the menus) for it to appear on a game that has been modded to work in VR)

 1. Open the `SteamVR Dashboard` and click on the ReShade Settings button.
 (Game needs to be started in VR)
 2. Un-tick `"Performance Mode"` checkbox to see the settings of the VRToolkit.